• Skip to primary navigation

 What is pearl sugar and how can you use it

 Pearl sugar is sugar that has been compressed into clumps.
-It adds a layer of texture when sprinkled on the top of a sweet bread and gives a delicious caramel flavor when mixed to waffles or pancakes.
+It adds a layer of texture when sprinkled on the top of a sweet apple bread and gives a delicious caramel flavor when mixed to classic fluffy waffles.
+Try adding some when making these almond-milk pancakes: it's a game changer!

 When searching for pearl sugar, you’ll find two types: Swedish and Belgian pearl sugar.